nancicardenas/FinalGroupProject/README.md

 The gameplay emphasizes planning and coordination across multiple lives rather than traditional combat or simple avoidance.
 Players build a solution over multiple attempts, turning failure into a strategic advantage.
 This creates emergent gameplay situations where timing, positioning, and interaction between ghosts, enemies, and the environment are key to progression.

-This project incorporates course concepts including **state machines, AI behavior, interaction systems, animation control, UI design, and structured code organization**.
+This project incorporates course concepts including **state machine AI behavior, custom shaders, interaction systems, animation control, UI design, and structured code organization**.
 The ghost replay mechanic and NPC systems combine to create dynamic, non-linear gameplay.

 ---